 Guava (Psidium guajava) is a tropical fruit that is oval and originated from Central America and Mexico.
-It is the fourth most significant fruit after mango, banana, and citrus fruits.
-Later, guava is harvested across Asia and predominantly on the Indian subcontinent.
-There are around 30 varieties of Guava in India, However white guava and pink guava are the most commonly cultivated varieties.
-The guava is a tiny 5 petal, white flower with numerous stamens before becoming a fruit.
-The appearance of guava is greenish-yellow on the outside with white or pink flesh inside and the flesh is loaded with seeds.
+It is the fourth most significant fruit after mango, banana, and citrus.
+Later, Guavaguava is harvested across Asia and predominantly on the Indian subcontinent.
+There are around 30 varieties of Guava in India.
+However, white Guavaguava and pink Guavaguava are India’s most commonly cultivated Guava varieties.
+The Guavaguava is a tiny five-petal, white flower with numerous stamens before becoming a fruit.
+The appearance of Guavaguava is greenish-yellow on the outside with white or pink flesh inside, and the meat is loaded with seeds.

 Varieties of Guava in India

-The Lucknow variety of guava is cultivated in Nuzvid, Vijayawada, and Andhra Pradesh and used for pulping.
-Safeda variety is produced in the region of Odugathur, Bangalore, and Tadipatri and used as a pulping and table variety.
-The Allahabad variety is produced in Madurai, Theni, and Dindigul and used as a table variety.
-Indian guava varieties are used as a table variety and also for manufacturing fruit pulps.
-White guava and pink guava varieties are the most popular in manufacturing pulp, puree, and concentrate
+The Lucknow variety of Guavaguava is cultivated in Nuzvid, Vijayawada, and Andhra Pradesh and is used for pulping.
+Safeda variety is produced in Odugathur, Bangalore, and Tadipatri and is used as a pulping and table variety.
+The Allahabad variety is grown in Madurai, Theni, and Dindigul and used as a table variety.
+Indian guava varieties are used as a table variety and for manufacturing fruit pulps.
+White Guavaguava and pink guava varieties are the most popular in manufacturing pulp, puree, and concentrate.

-Pink guava is one of the popular varieties of guava in India.
-The desi Karnataka variety of pink guava is used in the pulping industry.
+Pink Guavaguava is one of the popular varieties of Guavaguava in India.
+The desi Karnataka variety of pink Guavaguava is used in the pulping industry.
 Taiwan, Arka Kiran varieties are grown in the region of Tadipatri and Vijayawada and are used as table varieties.
-Pink guava varieties are mostly used in food processing industries, because of their natural sweetness and higher pulp content.
+Pink guava varieties are used mainly in food processing industries because of their natural sweetness and higher pulp content.
 Indian guava varieties with more Brix value are preferred by pulp and beverage producers to have a better taste and sweetness in drinks.